booty/writing/ideas-about-software-development.md

 **Corollary:** At review time, reject code that doesn't respect this notion.
 You're never going to go back and comment it later.
 Do it now.

 **Corollary:** Weird workaround in your code?
 Your comments should include a link to some relevant URLs: Stack Overflow threads, Github issues, etc. They will help future coders know *why* you're doing that weird thing.
-It will help them to understand if that issue is still relevant in the future, because someday they'll try to figure out if your ugly workaround needs to exist.
+Someday they'll try to figure out if your ugly workaround still needs to exist.

 **Corollary to the Corollary:** The "future coder" might be you.
-We've all looked at our past code and struggled to remember why we did a thing.

 ## Knowledge Transfer II: Active Mentoring Wins.
 "I'm Here If You Need Me" Stinks.
 If Developer A has written a significant bit of code, don't expect Developer B to step in and be proficient without a transition period.
 This might be weeks or even months.

 You can compress this timeframe significantly by having A and B pair at the outset of this transition.
 B will be happer, too!

-**Corollary:** If A or B are uncomfortable or unwilling, this is one of the largest red flags imaginable.

 ## Feedback Loops Are Key
 When your developers write code, how quickly can they run it and see results?

-Their productivity is tied very closely to the speed of this feedback loop.
+Their productivity is tied to the speed of this feedback loop.
 Do whatever it takes to reduce this friction.

-The answers to this are *highly* varied.
-Might mean making sure they have fast machines to build code faster.
-Might mean making sure the local development environment is an easy-to-install, easy-to-update set of Docker containers.
-Maybe it's both of those things, and maybe it's five other things.
+The answers to this are *highly* varied from project to project, but it is always a top priority.

 ## Your Programmers Have Careers
-Make your shop a destination for developers... but not a final destination.
+Make your shop a destination for developers... not a final destination.
 Help them keep their skills current.
-Don't make them choose between "working for you" and "keeping their career alive."
+Don't make them choose between working for you and keeping their career alive.

-**Corollary:** This means you need to invest time and resources to keep your infrastructure current.
-(A pleasant side effect: those software upgrades generally bring bugfixes and security improvements)
+**Corollary:** This means you need to invest time and resources to keep your infrastructure current... and attractive to developers.
+If your operation is strictly COBOL, you might need to pay your developers double.

 ## Your Programmers Have Lives
 Don't burn them out.
 Don't make them choose between "working for you" and "getting enough sleep" or "having a life."